 I am still buzzing.
-I have just returned from Poland, having been invited to adjudicate at the first International Early Music Vocal Competition in Poznań titled Canticum Gaudium.
-The competition was created under the auspices of one of the most famous and renowned European choirs, the Poznań Boys’ Choir, directed by composer/conductor Jacek Sykulski.
+I have just returned from Poland, having been invited to adjudicate at the first International Early Music Vocal Competition and give a workshop in Poznań at Canticum Gaudium.
+The competition was created under the auspices of one of the most famous and renowned European choirs, the Poznań Boys’ Choir.

 I hear some of you ask – what is Early Music?
 Well, in a nutshell, it is a musical land where few singers and teachers tread comfortably.
 Singers must have formidable technique but also a genuine love of this special music.
 It involves the use of improvisation and ornamentation and requires a strong and supple vocal technique.
 In the early 1980s the pure sound of enthusiastic and almost vibrato-less English voices brought this forgotten era back into the public eye.
 Since then much has changed in the way this music is interpreted, which has led to a renewed appreciation for the genre and a widening interest in it among the musical fraternity.
 I was delighted that so many young singers had chosen to enter this competition, and more importantly, how many of them dealt so competently with the specific demands required by the repertoire.